Heart Disease and Heart Attacks

-The Coronary Calcium Scan performed using our 64-slice dual-source CT scanner can diagnose coronary artery disease at an early stage by taking precise pictures of the heart as it receives and sends out blood.
-Blocked or clogged blood arteries and other abnormalities can be detected without the need of surgery or the injection of tracking fluids.
+Cedars-Sinai created the SHAPE Program to help prevent heart attacks by detecting heart disease at its earliest stages.
+A Coronary Calcium Scan performed using our 64-slice dual-source CT scanner can diagnose coronary artery disease at an early stage by taking precise pictures of the heart.
+Blocked or clogged blood arteries can be detected without the need of surgery or the injection of tracking fluids.

-The Coronary Calcium Scan produces a calcium score that indicates the patient's level of calcium deposits.
-After taking into account such factors as age, gender and cardiac risk factors, doctors use the calcium score as a strong measure of the risk for coronary artery disease.
+A Coronary Calcium Scan produces a calcium score that indicates the patient's level of calcium deposits.
+After taking into account such factors as age, gender and cardiac risk factors, our cardiac imaging specialists use the calcium score as a strong measure of the risk for coronary artery disease.

 A physician's referral is not required for this scan.